Franciscan Tableware

 • Gladding, McBean & Co. in Los Angeles, California, US from 1934 to 1962

-• Interpace (International Pipe and Ceramics) of New Jersey, US from 1962 to 1979
+• Interpace (International Pipe and Ceramics) of New Jersey, US from 1962 to 1979 - (in the UK from 1972)

-• Wedgwood from 1979 to 2000s
+• Wedgwood (UK) from 1979 to 2000s

-• In order to expand the Franciscan Tableware brand into the European market, in 1969 Interpace US acquired the Stoke-on-Trent pottery company Myott, Son & Co.
+• In order to expand the Franciscan Tableware brand into the European market, in 1969 Interpace US acquired the Stoke-on-Trent (UK) pottery company Myott, Son & Co.

 • From 1972, as an addition to their traditional product lines, Myott produced Franciscan Tableware in the U.K. Shapes, patterns and some glazes were imported from the UK and the UK manufactured Franciscan ware was sold in the UK, North America and Europe.